 Some antivirus applications may actually change file modification dates

-After CCC has copied a file to the destination, the very last thing that it does is to set the file's modification date to the modification date of the source file.
+After CCC has copied a file to the destination, the very last thing that it does is to set the file's modification date to match the modification date of the source file.
 This filesystem activity prompts the AV software to scan the file, which is generally OK (albeit with a performance hit to the backup task).
 Reading a file is not sufficient to change the file's modification date, so well-written AV applications should cause no harm by scanning the files that CCC copies.
 When an AV application "touches" the file, however, or otherwise makes changes to the file, the modification date will be updated to the current date.

 If the modification date of the files on your destination are getting set to the date and time of the backup tasks, there's a good chance that AV software or some other background service is making changes to the files after CCC has copied them.
 If you cannot resolve the modification date tampering of your AV software (or other software), you can configure CCC to avoid updating files that are newer on the destination.
 To apply this setting, select your backup task in CCC's main application window, then: